 Last month I got an email from Rod with good news.

-I thought I’d let you know that I took your advice and disputed that I needed to pay more in Medicare Part B premiums because I made too much money in 2016.
+I thought I’d let you know that I took your advice and disputed that I needed to pay more in Medicare Part B premiums because I made too much money two years ago.
 Success!

-I met this week with a client who said she and her husband took money out of their retirement account in 2016 so they could pay cash for their house when they moved to Tucson.
-I’m pretty sure her tax forms from that year will generate the IRMAA letter.
-I told her to appeal.
-And, of course, I told her to report back to me on how her appeal turns out.
+I met recently week with a client who said she and her husband took money out of their retirement account so they could pay cash for their house when they moved to Tucson.
+They got the IRMAA letter, and they appealed.
+This couple lost their appeal.